contentful/forma-36/MIGRATION.md

 ### How to migrate your DateTime components

-Update the `format` value and import.
+To migrate your DateTime component to v4, you must update the format value and import.
 It changes from this:

 ```tsx static=true
 import { DateTime } from '@contentful/forma-36-react-components';